rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ## Task 1: Connect to RStudio client and establish database connection

-  RStudio provides a GUI (Graphical User Interface) and BUI (Browser User Interface) IDE for R. Note that RStudio Server has been pre-configured on your VM running the database server.
+  RStudio provides an IDE for R with a GUI (Graphical User Interface) and BUI (Browser User Interface).
+Note that RStudio Server has been pre-configured on your VM running the database server.

   ![rstudio](./images/rstudio-desc.png)